 Personal information held by legalsuper can be accessed by or may be released to:

-• legalsuper’s administration software providers who undertakes a number of functions on behalf of legalsuper requiring direct access to member data
+• legalsuper’s administration software providers who undertake a number of functions on behalf of legalsuper requiring direct access to your data;

-• the mailing house used to distribute communication material to members
+• the mailing house used to distribute communication material to you;

-- medical practitioners/ insurance underwriters and others requested by the Trustee to assist in the processing of a disablement claim by a member for the purposes of performing their roles in relation to legalsuper.
+• medical practitioners and others requested by legalsuper to assist in the processing of a disablement claim by a member for the purposes of performing their roles in relation to legalsuper; and

 The following identification and security measures are applied to any enquiries which would require the release of personal information:

-- Telephone Enquiry (member): The member’s identity will need to be confirmed by correct answer to a number of questions: eg. Date of Birth, Address, Employer or Date of Commencement with employer.
+• Telephone Enquiry: Your identity will need to be confirmed by correct answer to a number of questions: e.g. Date of Birth, Address, Employer or Date of Commencement with employer.

-- Written enquiry (member): Response is made to the address provided.
+• Written enquiry: Response is made to you at the address you have provided.

-Third party accountants, financial planners, powers of attorney and legal representatives must all be authorised by the member (in writing) to receive member information.
+You may appoint an agent to act on our behalf or to receive information about your benefits.
+Any agent including accountants, financial planners, powers of attorney and legal representatives must all be authorised by you (in writing) to receive your information.

 Access to information is also provided to other entities as required by law.
 These instances are described below:

-- to the Australian Taxation Office (ATO) to enable it to monitor lost members of superannuation funds, to calculate superannuation surcharge payable by members of legalsuper and to monitor the taxation of superannuation contributions and benefits; and
+• to the Australian Taxation Office to enable it to monitor lost members of superannuation funds, to calculate superannuation surcharge payable by members of legalsuper and to monitor the taxation of superannuation contributions and benefits; and

-• to other superannuation funds when a member has provided instructions to permit the transfer/rollover their benefit to another fund.
+• to other superannuation funds when a member has provided instructions to permit the transfer/rollover of their benefit to another fund.

-The personal information held by legalsuper will not be released in any other circumstances unless the law permits it or the member’s written permission is obtained.
+The personal information held by legalsuper will not be released in any other circumstances unless the law permits it or your written permission is obtained.

 Information will not be disclosed if it is:

-The National Privacy Principles do not require legalsuper to provide an individual with access to his/her personal information in certain circumstances.
+The Australian Privacy Principles do not require legalsuper to provide you with access to your personal information in certain circumstances.

-In compliance with the National Privacy Principles, legalsuper will not provide individuals with access to their personal information:
+In compliance with the Australian Privacy Principles, legalsuper will not provide you with access to your personal information:

-• where providing access would reveal the intentions of the organisation in relation to negotiations with the individual in such a way as to prejudice those negotiations; or
+• where providing access would reveal the intentions of legalsuper in relation to negotiations with you in such a way as to prejudice those negotiations; or

-Where access to personal information is denied, legalsuper will give the member an explanation for the denial of access in writing.
+Where access to personal information is denied, legalsuper will give you an explanation for the denial of access in writing.